 1.1 Cyperus rotundus

-This plant, called Cyperus rotundus, is also known as nutgrass or purple nutsedge.
+Cyperus rotundus, is also known as nutgrass or purple nutsedge.
 It belongs to the Cyperaceae family and has slender and erect triangular stems that can reach a height of 40 cm (Sivapalan, 2013).
 The leaves of this plant are located at the base, are long and narrow, and are organized in groups of three, giving it a resemblance to grass.
 This plant is well-known for its dark brown to black tubers, which have a bitter taste and are connected by rhizomes, allowing it to spread easily and persistently as a weed (Badgujar et al., 2015).
 The inflorescences consist of either simple or compound umbels, displaying spikelets that exhibit shades of reddish-purple or brown.
 Each spikelet contains multiple flowers that rely on wind for pollination.
-This plant, Cyperus rotundus, can be found in a range of environmental conditions, although it tends to do best in moist, sandy soils.
+Cyperus rotundus, can be found in a range of environmental conditions, although it tends to do best in moist, sandy soils.
 It is often seen in cultivated lands, gardens, and roadsides (Dhar et al., 2017).

 1.2 Cyperus iria